delaval/n00bcon/README.md

 # n00bcon
-Various files for the n00bcon webpage(s).
-Index.html in root is simply current n00bcon.com.
-Folders contain older webpages.
+Various files for the n00bcon webpage(s). index.html in root is current n00bcon.com.
+Folders contain subpages as well as older webpages.
 A few notes / apologies:

  * A lot of stuff, mainly images and css, are duplicated for each year, as this was originally separate projects.
 This could be a cleanup job ;)